‘I want to explore the world’: Students take part in Passport Caravan

 Claflin University students sit down with passport agents.
 (Panther photo by Jericha N. White)

-Students interested international travel and studies came a step closer to making a trip abroad on Oct.
+Students interested in international travel and studies came a step closer to making a trip abroad on Oct.
 25.

 The Council on International Educational Exchange’s Passport Caravan made a stop at Claflin University to provide information – and free passports to some.
 Founded in 1947, CIEE is the country’s oldest and largest nonprofit study-abroad and intercultural exchange organization.